 Entities within the group: The Bank has four fully owned subsidiaries as on the reporting date.
 These are EBL Securities Limited, EBL Investments Limited, EBL Finance (HK) Limited and EBL Asset Management Limited.
-All subsidiaries of the Bank have been incorporated in Bangladesh except EBL Finance (HK) Limited which is incorporated in Hong Kong.
+All subsidiaries of the Bank have been incorporated in Bangladesh except for EBL Finance (HK) Limited which is incorporated in Hong Kong.

-EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange (DSE) Ltd. and Chittagong Stock Exchange (CSE) Ltd. The principal activities of this subsidiary are buying, selling and settling of securities on behalf of investors and its own portfolio.
-Registered office of EBLSL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka-1000.
+EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e., Dhaka Stock Exchange (DSE) Limited and Chittagong Stock Exchange (CSE) Limited.
+The principal activities of this subsidiary are buying, selling and settling of securities on behalf of investors and its own portfolio.
+Registered office of EBLSL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000, Bangladesh.

-EBL Investments Ltd: EBL Investments Limited (EBLIL) was incorporated on 30 December 2009.
-It obtained required license from BSEC in January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
-Registered office of EBLIL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka-1000.
+EBL Investments Ltd.: EBL Investments Limited (EBLIL) was incorporated on 30 December 2009.
+EBLIL obtained license from Bangladesh Securities & Exchange Commission (BSEC) on January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting, etc. from June 2013.
+Registered office of EBLIL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000, Bangladesh.